 - Easy entry of off-line donations and checks

-- Prize management system that offers easy reporting & prize widgets
+- Prize management system that offers easy reporting and prize widgets

 - Comprehensive data collection and reporting